aidistan-archives/atom-symbols-view-plus/README.md

 ## Features

 - Generate project symbols
-  - Provide a command to generate the tag file for the whole project (not supported on Windows, see the reason [here](https://github.com/aidistan/atom-symbols-view-plus/wiki/FAQ:-why-no-project-symbol-generation-on-Windows))
+  - Provide a command to generate the tag file for the whole project
   - Update the project tag file incrementally on file save
   - Allow user to add extra ctag command arguments
 - Provide service for autocomplete-plus